webplatform/docs-wpd/Community/Meetings/General/index.md

 * shepazu will call in Richard Ishida, W3C's internationalization and localization expert
 * shepazu to set that up a dedicated discussion on translation URLs
 * Julee to write a draft email outlining the process to use for CSS properties review as instructions for SMEs.
+(DONE http://project.webplatform.org/content/issues/43)
 * shepazu to follow up with Lea regarding global nav (http://project.webplatform.org/content/issues/14)
 * shepazu to send out timeline for W3C GSoC.
-* Julee to talk to ryan about this (DONE: Only GNOME project might apply.)
+* Julee to talk to ryan about this (DONE: Only GNOME project might apply.
+Pursuing as part of community & recruiting agenda.)
 * Eliot & shepazu to talk re: presenting at W3C WGs.
 * shepazu to work with PPK/Verio/Alexis Deveria on public-webplatform-tests@w3.org.
 * shepazu to complete this weekend closing down forums (http://project.webplatform.org/content/issues/40, http://lists.w3.org/Archives/Public/public-webplatform/2013Apr/0121.html )